 Tophi should not be ignored when it first appears, although painless at the beginning, if left untreated the condition will worsen as they cluster together and more uric acid crystals form around the lump.
 What happens is our white blood cells attack the invading uric acid crystals so what tophi really is then is a collection of crystals and dead cells.
 This is not usually painful until they break out from the skin and appear as white or yellowish chalky lumps.
 It can cause havoc to one’s health by destroying the joints, cartilage and harming the organs (complications such as kidney stones) leading to noticeable disabilities.

-Without any treatment, tophi can appear on average at about 10 years after being first diagnosed with gout but can develop earlier in older people although they can first appear anywhere between 3 and 42 years!
-In addition, tophi can appear or pop up suddenly overnight and sometimes the lump may actually grow so big that it must be amputated in order for the joint to be free to move again.
-This can also cause the tophi sufferer to end up getting an artificial joint.
+Without any treatment, tophi may appear on average at about 10 years after being first diagnosed with gout but may develop earlier in older people although they can first appear anywhere between 3 and 42 years!
+In addition, tophi may appear or pop up suddenly overnight and sometimes the lump may actually grow so big that it must be amputated in order for the joint to be free to move again.
+This may also cause the tophi sufferer to end up getting an artificial joint.
 Furthermore, tophi usually appears in the coldest parts of the body in areas furthest from the heart and where obviously blood circulation is the poorest hence the appearance in the toes, ears, fingers and ankles.

 One thing is for sure, it is very difficult to treat tophi with a simple change in diet but you can definitely lower your risk of developing tophi by following a low purine diet avoiding too much meat, seafood, alcohol, sugars and drinking a lot of water, keeping those uric acid levels on the low end of the spectrum.